 4 Simple Ways to Retain Drivers and Reduce Turnover

 If you’ve experienced high turnover with your drivers recently, you’re not alone.
-Not only is there currently a driver shortage, but the country is also in the middle of the Great Resignation, an ongoing economic trend of employees leaving their jobs en masse.
+Not only is there currently a driver shortage, but the country is also in the middle of The Great Detachment, an ongoing economic trend of employees mentally and emotionally disengaging from their job.

-It’s far more expensive to hire and onboard a new employee than keep an existing one, so now more than ever, it’s important to retain your top talent and reduce turnover.
+It’s far more expensive to hire and onboard a new employee than keep an existing one.
+That's why it’s more important than ever to retain your top talent and reduce turnover.

 The four most effective ways to retain drivers and reduce turnover include: